groq/blogwizard/README.md

 ## Overview

 BlogWizard is a streamlit app that scaffolds the creation of blogs by iteratively structuring and generating blogs from transcribed audio lectures using Groq's Whisper API.
-The app mixes Llama3.1-8b-instant and Llama3.3-70b-versatile, utilizing the larger model for generating the blog structure and the faster of the two for creating the content.

 ### Features

-- 🎧 Generate a structured blog using transcribed audio by Whisper-large and text by Llama
+- 🎧 Generate a structured blog using transcribed audio by Whisper-large and text by Llama, Kimi, or Deepseek
 - ⚡ Lightning fast speed transcribing audio and generating text using Groq
-- 📖 Scaffolded prompting strategically switches between Llama3.3-70b-versatile and Llama3.1-8b-instant to balance speed and quality
+- 📖 Scaffolded prompting strategically switches between Content and Outline models to balance speed and quality
 - 🖊️ Markdown styling creates aesthetic blog posts on the streamlit app that can include tables and code
 - 📂 Allows user to download a text or PDF file with the entire blog contents